chalyvonmonroeschmitz/GeneticArchiveFund/README.md

+#HeaderAlert
+Canisino Protocol is currently Disabled pending Patch for verison 3.0

 This new technology can set and mark turning points in our human evolution in a much more concise way, to see and understand ourselves before and after human made disasters is the revolution of this project.
 Required Library Library import to Quantum processing source to handle Singletonian and particle mathematics within a simulated workload
 --- Packages of Modalities For Localised Communication ---